sudheernambiar/Terraform-workspace-explained/README.md

   production
 * test
 ```
-In test environment we can now execute the deployment with curresponding tfvars file.
+In test environment we can now execute the deployment with corresponding tfvars file.
 ```
 # terraform workspace select test
 # terraform apply -var-file=test.tfvars